 you receive a sound healing personally, it is much, much, more powerful.

-given by The Father of Para-Tan and Master of the Living Goddess Tradition and
+talk given by The Father of Para-Tan and Master of the Living

-founder of the Mahavidya Temple in South India,
+Goddess Tradition and founder of the first Mahavidya Temple in Tamil Nadu, South

 Shri Param Eswaran